Descanonge/tomate/doc/source/filegroup.rst

 do this, it must first look into the files to see how the data is arranged.

-The scanning functionalities are written in the :class:`FilegroupScan<data_loader.filegroup.filegroup_scan.FilegroupScan>`.
+The scanning functionalities are written in the :class:`FilegroupScan<filegroup.filegroup_scan.FilegroupScan>`.
-The loading functions are specified in the class :class:`FilegroupLoad<data_loader.filegroup.filegroup_load.FilegroupLoad>`.
+The loading functions are specified in the class :class:`FilegroupLoad<filegroup.filegroup_load.FilegroupLoad>`.
-The former is to be subclassed for file-format specific functions.
+The latter is to be subclassed for file-format specific functions.

 Pre-regex
 ---------

-Most of the scanning is coordinate specific, thus it is mainly handled by :class:`CoordScan<data_loader.coord_scan.CoordScan>` objects (see :doc:`scanning`).
+Most of the scanning is coordinate specific, thus it is mainly handled by :class:`CoordScan<filegroup.coord_scan.CoordScan>` objects (see :doc:`scanning`).
 The filegroup orchestrate the scanning, and is also responsible for variables attribute scanning, and filename scanning.

-To find informations in the filename, and keep track of how it changes along a dimension, we must tell the database the structure of the filenames.
+To keep track of the different files, and to eventually extract information from filenames, we must tell the database the structure of the filenames.
 This is done using a pre-regex: a regular expression with added features.

 Any regex can be used in the pre-regex, however, it will be replaced by its match as found in the first file and then considered constant.